-In January 2020 and October 2022, the IASB issued amendments to IAS 1 Presentation of Financial Statements to specify the requirements for classifying liabilities as current or non-current.
-The amendments clarify the definition of a right to defer settlement, clarify what is meant by settlement, and specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists.
+In January 2020 and October 2022, the IASB issued amendments to IAS 1, Presentation of Financial Statements to specify the requirements for classifying liabilities as current or non-current.
+The amendments clarify the definition of a right to defer settlement, clarify what is meant by settlement, and specify that the conditions that exist at the end of the reporting period are those that will be used to determine if a right to defer settlement of a liability exists.

 The amendments are effective for annual periods beginning on or after January 1, 2024.
-The amendments must be applied retrospectively, earlier application is permitted and must be disclosed.
+The amendments must be applied retrospectively; however, earlier application is permitted and must be disclosed.
 Management has determined that the Exchangeable Units will be required to be presented as current.
-Killam is in the process of assessing the impact the amendments may have on future financial statements and plans to adopt the new standard retrospectively on the required effective date.
+Killam has not early adopted the amendment and plans to adopt the new standard retrospectively on the required effective date.